catalyzeio/policies/source/sections/05-data_management_policy.md

 ## 5.2 Backup Policy and Procedures

 1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for WatchTower Customers and Partners.
-2. The WatchTower Development Team is designated to be in charge of backups.
+2. The WatchTower IT Department is designated to be in charge of backups.
-3. Dev Team members are trained and assigned to complete backups and manage the backup media.
+3. IT Team members are trained and assigned to complete backups and manage the backup media.
 4. Document backups
    * Name of the system
    * Date & time of backup